mattermost/mattermost-load-test-ng/cmd/ltkeycloak/README.md

       --dry-run                  perform a dry run without making any changes --keycloak-host string     keycloak host (default "http://localhost:8484")
-      --mattermost-host string   The Mattermost host to migrate users from --migrate-all-users        Migrate all users ignoring their current auth method
+      --mattermost-host string   The Mattermost host to migrate users from --force-migrate            Migrate all users ignoring their current auth method
 ```

 #### Example